bayesianbrad/Machine-Learning-and-Python-for-Beginners/README.md

 In this repo I will provide all the weekly resources and lecture notes for the course that will take place in the Warrington Room at Harris Manchester College, Thursday 15:00-16;30 for 6 weeks.
 Excluding the week Dec 8th-15th.

-Here is brief outline of what to expect:
+Here's a brief outline of what to expect:

 #### Week 1 ####